 About

 You can find more about my professional background on LinkedIn, my publications on Google Scholar, musings on my blog, and my tweets here.
-You can contact me using the contact details mentioned in the footer.
+You can contact me using the contact details in the footer.

 Research

 You can find most of my publications on my research page and Google Scholar.
-I also summarized some of my research in 2023 here.

 Some selected recent publications: